-To receive honors credit in instrumental performance, students will meet all obligations of Symphonic Band.
+To receive honors credit in instrumental performance, students will meet all obligations of Symphonic Band (see course description above).
 Additionally, students will be required to audition for SEMMEA or SEMSBA, study privately, and assume a leadership role (drum major, section leader, librarian, public relations, uniform manager).
 This course is for grade 10-12 students with teacher recommendation.